nicogreu/website/content/en/legal-notice.md

 +1 (877) 448-4820

 #### License:
-The content of this site is licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/").
+Apart from the icons and logos that are copyrighted by the corresponding organisms, the content of this site is licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/").

 #### Privacy policy: